Let’s Talk Claim Your Free Profile

 Seeking comfort or escape rather than symptom control.

-Anxiety or panic when doses are missed
+Feeling anxiety or panic when doses are missed

 Emotional distress or fear tied to skipping or delaying a dose.